tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 permalink: pre-configured-vms.html
 ---

-To help you get your Tidal Migrations discovery phase up and running, we've created a pre-configured virtual machines image.
+To help you get your Tidal Migrations discovery phase up and running, we've created a pre-configured virtual machine images.
 These VMs have the latest Tidal softwares and dependencies installed for you, so you can focus on getting things done.

 ## Ubuntu 18.04